mozilla/infosec.mozilla.org/docs/guidelines/likelihood_indicators.md

 * <span class="risk-low">LOW likelihood</span> : The absence of this security control is unlikely to cause a risk to manifest.
 It may cause security incident response to be slower or more difficult.
 This causes HIGH and MAXIMUM impacts to result in MEDIUM risk.
-* MEDIUM : The absence of this security control may cause a risk to manifest in the coming year.
+* <span class="risk-medium">MEDIUM likelihood</span> : The absence of this security control may cause a risk to manifest in the coming year.
 This security control is important but with additional supporting controls may not be required.
 This causes MAXIMUM impacts to result in HIGH risk.